Note: We Only Take Insurance Bad Faith Claims on Very Specific Basis.

-- Car insurance: Mandatory coverage for road users that provides compensation in the event of an accident.
+- Car insurance: Mandatory coverage for road users that provides compensation in an accident.

 - Health insurance: Covering medical expenses, such as hospitalization and treatment costs.

-- Homeowners insurance: Insures your home and belongings, as well as often covering incidents such as dog attacks.
+- Homeowners insurance: Ensures your home and belongings and often covers incidents such as dog attacks.

 Generally speaking, an insurance policy is in place to cover your losses.
-It will protect you against unwanted scenarios and makes sure you are made whole when an incident results in damage to your property, causes an injury, leaves you facing medical expenses, and more.
+It will protect you against unwanted scenarios and ensure you are made whole when an incident damages your property, causes an injury, leaves you facing medical expenses, and more.